-Launched in beta in November 2016, Microsoft Teams is a chat-based collaboration tool that is part of the Office 365 suite of services.
-Teams enables remote, global and dispersed teams to work together and collaborate through a common workspace, team chat, one-on-one chat, document collaboration and more.
-Teams is integrated with a variety of other Office 365 services, including SharePoint, Skype, Yammer and Exchange.
+Microsoft Teams is a chat-based collaboration tool that is part of the Office 365 suite of services.
+Teams enables local and co-workers to work together and collaborate through a common workspace, using features such as team chat, one-on-one chat and document collaboration.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.